-- Compare multiple attributes of the file improves the likelihood that the file is the expected one.
+- Assume all input is malicious.
+Attackers can insert paths into input vectors and traverse the file system. - Use an appropriate combination of black-lists and white-lists to ensure only valid and expected input is processed by the system. - Use sanitizers to scrub input for sensitive programs.
+Ensure that sanitizers work properly (e.g. a sanitizer should remove "." or ".." at a string beginning, but not in the middle of a valid file system address. - Compare multiple attributes of the file improves the likelihood that the file is the expected one.
 Files can often be identified by other attributes in addition to the file name, for example, by comparing file ownership or creation time.
-Information regarding a file that has been created and closed can be stored and then used later to validate the identity of the file when it is reopened. - Follow the principle of least privilege when assigning access rights to files. - Deny access to a file can prevent an attacker from replacing that file with a link to a sensitive file. - Ensure good compartmentalization in the system to provide protected areas that can be trusted. - When two or more users, or a group of users, have write permission to a directory, the potential for sharing and deception is far greater than it is for shared access to a few files.
-The vulnerabilities that result from malicious restructuring via hard and symbolic links suggest that it is best to avoid shared directories. - Securely creating temporary files in a shared directory is error-prone and dependent on the version of the runtime library used, the operating system, and the file system.
-Code that works for a locally mounted file system, for example, may be vulnerable when used with a remotely mounted file system.
+Information regarding a file that has been created and closed can be stored and then used later to validate the identity of the file when it is reopened. - Follow the principle of least privilege when assigning access rights to files. - Deny access to a file can prevent an attacker from replacing that file with a link to a sensitive file. - Ensure good compartmentalization in the system to provide protected areas that can be trusted. - Restrict the use of shared directories, using in preference files pulled from configuration management systems. - Do not permit temporary files to be created in shared directories.